b-alramlawi/map-mark-api/README.md

 4. Configure the secret spells with environment incantations.
 5. Begin the enchantment with `npm start`.

-Discover the secrets of MapMagic, chart your mystical journey, and bookmark the wonders of the world.
+Discover the secrets of Map Mark API, chart your mystical journey, and bookmark the wonders of the world.

 ## Be a Part of the Guild 🪙

 We invite fellow wizards to join our guild.
-Share your mystical insights, suggest new incantations, or weave your own spells to enhance MapMagic.
+Share your mystical insights, suggest new incantations, or weave your own spells to enhance Map Mark API.

 ## License